 Popeye's favorite snack is another calcium source that you should know.
 A half cup of cooked spinach provides 120mg of calcium, meeting 24% of your daily calcium value.
 Moreover, according to a research about nutrition facts , spinach is also a wonderful source of vitamin A, vitamin K, iron, folate, zinc, and potassium.
 You can add spinach to your salads, curries or soups.
 Additionally, you can combine this leafy green with other continental dishes as well.
 For example, you can combine spinach with pasta dishes for a boost of calcium as well as other nutrients.

 Oranges are a great source of calcium that you should not skip out.
 You can eat oranges, drink orange juice or make fruit salads, cakes and smoothies.
 About half a cup of oranges will provide about 50mg of calcium.

-Other best sources of calcium that you should know and then try to consume more must include kelp as it is very wonderful and can bring about a lot of benefits for the human health.
+Other best sources of calcium in food that you should know and then try to consume more must include kelp as it is very wonderful and can bring about a lot of benefits for the human health.
 Actually, kelp is made by combining seaweed with some rice balls.
 Also, it can be consumed in other forms.
 If it is eaten raw or blanched, a cup of kelp can provide about 135mg of calcium.